mucsi96/nightwatch-cucumber/README.md

 - Map them to browser operations and assertions in [Nightwatch.js](http://nightwatchjs.org/)
 - Run using either real browser, headless browser or cloud based [WebDriver](https://www.w3.org/TR/webdriver/) services such as [SauceLabs](https://saucelabs.com/) or [BrowserStack](https://www.browserstack.com/)

-This plugin allows to run tests in two modes:
-- Nightwatch.js as runner (default)
-- Cucumber.js as runner

 ## Installation

 ### Step 1